Is Wikipedia a Reliable Source for Information?

 • Wikipedia articles have an accuracy rate of 80 percent compared with 95-96 percent accuracy of other sources.

-• But anyone can edit Wikipedia, no expertise needed.
+• However, anyone can edit Wikipedia, and no expertise is needed.
+So, is Wikipedia trustworthy?

 We all use Wikipedia.
 But how much should we trust what we read on Wikipedia?

 Wikipedia is a great starting point for online research.
 It has a very good reputation and consistently ranks at the top of Google search results and has information on almost every topic.
 But is Wikipedia a reliable source?
-The answer is both yes and no.
+The answer as to whether it is trustworthy is both yes and no.

 Sometimes, Wikipedia can be an accurate source of information.
 It is updated regularly and contains a wealth of knowledge from various sources (these are two of the main reasons it ranks so high in search).
 Articles that have many editors who are clearly experts and that include solid citations and references are usually quite reliable.
 Articles with less oversight tend to be less reliable.